importcjj/rust-ajson/README.md

 ## io::Read

-Not only string, RJSON also can parse JSON from io::Read.
+Not only string, AJSON also can parse JSON from io::Read.

 ```rust
 use std::fs::File;